GamingNJncos/BLE-3D-Saturn-Public/README.md

 <BR><BR>
 # **Caveats and Gotchas** #
+ ## A Note on the Huzzah32 revisions ##
+  - Check your WROOM version before flashing!
+  - There is a NEW revision of the huzzah32 shipping with the Wroom-32-**E** that will have some problems initially when plugged into the controller
+  - This is a result of changes to pin IO12 between the D and E modules (and a bootstrap pin)
+  - PCB's were made based on result on the Wroom-32-**D** module and have no issues "out of the box"

+  - On Wroom-E when the pcb is plugged into the controller at boot similar to boot:0x33 (SPI_FAST_FLASH_BOOT) **invalid header: 0xffffffff**
+  - You can burn an efuse to work around this with the espefuse tool.
+Note this is irreversible, if you are uncomfortable with this try to find another vendor with the 32D in stock   - How to burn the efuse: `espefuse.py --port [com port] --baud 115200 set_flash_voltage 3.3V` confirm the fuse status with `espefuse -p [com port] --baud 115200 summary`.
+At the bottom it will say **Flash voltage (VDD_SDIO) set to 3.3V by efuse.**

+if you run this after
+` espefuse -p /dev/ttyUSB0 --baud 115200 summary`

+At the bottom it will say
+**Flash voltage (VDD_SDIO) set to 3.3V by efuse.**

  ## Battery Warning ##
   - It is *extremely* important that you check the polarity on your battery jack is oriented correctly.
 There is 0 polarity protection.
 The charging circuit WILL fry if you plug it in and it's backwards.